Oncale v. Sundowner Offshore Services, Inc.: Background

 In late October 1991, Joseph Oncale was working for Sundowner Offshore Services on a Chevron USA Inc. oil platform in the Gulf of Mexico.
 He was employed as a roustabout on an eight-man crew.
 On several occasions, Oncale was forcibly subjected to sex-related, humiliating actions against him by his coworkers in the presence of the rest of the crew.
 Oncale was also sodomized with a bar of soap and threatened with rape.
 Oncale's complaints to supervisory personnel produced no remedial action.
 Instead, the company's Safety Compliance Clerk called him a name suggesting homosexuality.
 Oncale eventually quit, asking that his pink slip reflect that he "voluntarily left due to sexual harassment and verbal abuse."

 Oncale filed a complaint against Sundowner in the United States District Court for the Eastern District of Louisiana, alleging that he was discriminated against in his employment because of his sex.
 Relying on earlier precedents, the district court granted summary judgment to the defendant: "Mr. Oncale, a male, has no cause of action under Title VII for harassment by male co-workers."
 Oncale appealed, and the United States Court of Appeals for the Fifth Circuit affirmed the decision.
 After granting a petition for writ of certiorari, the Supreme Court reversed the decision.

 Decision

 Justice Scalia, writing for the unanimous court (with Justice Thomas concurring), reversed the decision of the district court and remanded the case for further proceedings in accordance with the instruction that a male can be discriminated against by members of the same sex under Title VII.

 Oncale v.
-Sundowner Offshore Services set the precedent for analyzing same-sex harassment and sexual harassment without motivation of "sexual desire" by stating that any discrimination based on sex is actionable if it places the victim in an objectively-disadvantageous working condition, regardless of the gender of the victim or the harasser.
+Sundowner Offshore Services set the precedent for analyzing same-sex harassment and sexual harassment without motivation of "sexual desire" by stating that any discrimination based on sex is actionable if it places the victim in an objectively-disadvantageous working condition, regardless of the sex of the victim or the harasser.

 The case was subsequently remanded by the United States Court of Appeals for the Fifth Circuit to the trial court.
 The case was then settled out of court.